duyanghao/registry-rgw-BUR-tools/README.md

 Normally, we use s3cmd tool to do BUR(backup and restore) for registry rgw data, which is inefficient especially When massive data is involved because `s3cmd tool` is not concurrent itself.

-So we need to execute multiple s3cmd by spliting registry rgw data in order to speed up, and `registry-rgw-BUR-tools` helps to do this.
+So we need to execute s3cmd concurrently by spliting registry rgw data in order to speed up, and `registry-rgw-BUR-tools` helps to do this.

 ## Prerequisites